 We know from Luke 2.1-7 that Joseph and Mary had traveled to Bethlehem because a census was being taken.
 Joseph had to return there because it was the city of his ancestors, and so that’s where they were when it was time for Jesus to be born.

 As travelers, and especially as travelers expecting a birth, they needed a place to stay.
-It would have been ideal to stay with relatives, but apparently that was not an option, even though they were in Joseph’s ancestral home.
-The inn at Bethlehem wouldn’t have been a Four Seasons or a Hilton; it would have been a humble place to stay.
-But even that wasn’t an option.
+It would have been ideal to stay with relatives, and considering that they were traveling to Joseph’s ancestral home, this is almost certainly what the young couple sought to do.

 Discomfort in Our Lives